Create Mix Project

 export ERL_AFLAGS="-kernel shell_history enabled"

-Once you've changed the appropriate file, make sure to either open a new command-line window or source
+Once you've changed the appropriate file, make sure to either open a new command-line window or source your .zshrc or .bashrc.
+Then fire up an iex session and you should have shell history.

 Code So Far